 Keep it simple.
 Start with last month’s total expenses.
 Gather all your bills and receipts and figure out how much you’re actually spending per month.

 Break down your spending into categories that make sense for you.
 For example: living expenses, transportation, subscriptions (like Spotify or Netflix), groceries, medical, debt payments, entertainment.
-This helps identify unexpected areas that may be hemorrhaging money.
+This is an eye-opening experience when you see how small frequent expenses add up over time.

 Getting on the right financial track is a great objective, but it’s important to work towards something concrete.
 This helps motivate us to be diligent and consistent with our budgeting.